 Honorable Judge Arthur L. Burnett, SR

-The Honorable Arthur L. Burnett, SR, is a Retired Judge of the Superior Court of the District of Columbia, Former Vice President of Administration, National Executive Director and National Spokesperson for the National African American Drug Policy Coalition Inc. He was recently selected as Top Judge of the Decade for 2020 by the International Association of Top Professionals (IAOTP).
 Inclusion with the International Association of Top Professionals is an honor in itself, only 1 Judge is selected for this distinction.
-Judge Burnett is being recognized for this honor for having over 6 decades of professional experience in the Legal Field and within the Judicial System.
+Judge Burnett was recognized for this honor for having over 6 decades of professional experience in the Legal Field and within the Judicial System.
 He was honored at IAOTP’s 2019 Annual Awards Gala for the prestigious Lifetime Achievement Award and for his induction into their Hall of Fame.

-With such a phenomenal impact on society, Judge Burnett has demonstrated success on a global level.
-He has visited and consulted with judges from foreign countries and served as a briefing judge for the U.S. Department of State in advising foreign judges on the operations of the legal and judicial system of the United States.
+With such a phenomenal impact on society, Judge Burnett demonstrated success on a global level.
+He visited and consulted with judges from foreign countries and served as a briefing judge for the U.S. Department of State in advising foreign judges on the operations of the legal and judicial system of the United States.

 Mr. Burnett commenced his legal career after graduating from Howard University summa cum laude with a major in political science and minor in economics.
 In his junior year he was elected to Phi Beta Kappa and attended New York University School of Law.
 Judge Burnett received his college degree in 1957 from Howard University and received his law degree in 1958 from New York University, graduating as the Founders Day Award Recipient in the top of his class.
-Mr. Burnett completed 7 years of college and law school work in only 6 years. .He was also Associate Research Editor of its Law Review.
+Mr. Burnett completed 7 years of college and law school in only 6 years.
+He was also Associate Research Editor of NYU’s Law Review.

 Mr. Burnett began in the Attorney General’s Honors Program at the US Department of Justice in the Criminal Division in 1958 but was shortly thereafter drafted into the United States Army.
 He became a Second Lieutenant in the Adjutant General Corps and received the Army Commendation Medal from the Secretary of U.S. Army for his exceptional performance of duty.
 He continued to serve in the Ready Reserve and was promoted to First Lieutenant and finally resigned his Commission when he was appointed to United States Magistrate in June 1969.
 In April 1965 he became an Assistant United States Attorney in Washington, DC serving as a Senior Prosecutor.